 Eggplant ParmesanRecipe posted in: Lunch/Dinner

-An Italian classic reimagined for the Keto Friendly South Beach Diet.
+An Italian classic reimagined for a low-carb diet.
 Juicy slices of eggplant are baked in a savory almond flour coating, then smothered in homemade tomato sauce and a duo of delicious cheeses.
 Whip up this low carb Eggplant Parmesan for the ultimate plant-based meal.

 Working in an assembly line, dip the eggplant slices into the egg wash and allow any excess to drip away.
 Then press the eggplant into the almond meal to coat.
 Transfer the coated eggplant to the prepared baking sheet.
 Bake for 20 minutes, then flip and bake for another 10 minutes.
 The eggplant should be golden and tender when finished.